ZhouJian26/Santorini/Readme.md

   - Game starts when all players are logged in (two player or three players, depending on user's choice)
   - *Challenger* player and *Choose Start Player* player are chosen by server randomly
   - For every **game**, player's id (username) is unique
-  - During the game, if any player disconnects from game manually or accidentaly (connection's problem), the game will be ended for all players, so players **cannot** reconnect to game
+  - During the game, if any player disconnects from game manually or accidentaly (connection's problem), the game will be ended for all players, unless the disconnected player has already lost the game.
+  - Players **cannot** reconnect to game
   - Players must folloew game's [rules](/example/santoriniRules.md)